morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ##### 6.4 [Intermediate] Exercises on writing your own functions.

-Write a function to draw a triangle (easy) or another shape.
-Use helper functions (often you start by writing short functions and then build larger functions out of them, rather than the other way around).
+Write a function to draw a triangle with equal sides or another shape of your choice (some are easier, some are harder).
+Use helper functions.
+Often you start by writing short functions and then build larger functions out of them, rather than the other way around.
 Don't forget to write "doc" descriptions of your functions. **Don't forget to Reload your file when any new function is finished**.
 Test functions early and often.

 This is a process that requires keeping track of a lot of small details. **Don't hesitate to ask a mentor if you are confused or unsure what to do or have questions about why things work the way they do**, that's what we are here for.